Thunder and Lightening

 He faxed in the order pushing the buttons on the fax machine with his fat fingers.
 Much to his surprise, the machine didn’t jam like it usually did.
 The rage inside him seemed almost disappointed.

 Shortly after Mike left for lunch, a man came in the store and stepped up to the counter.
-Having taken a moment to look over at his truck, Jerry was at the back door and heard a noise.
+Having taken a moment to look over his truck, Jerry was at the back door and heard the noise.